andreaferretti/alea/README.md

 ## TODO

-* improved the DSL for conditioning
+* improve the DSL for conditioning
-* higher moments
+* higher moments and other statistics
 * monad composition
 * histograms
 * add more standard distributions (beta, gamma, geometric...)